SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 # Apama Correlator

-The current template provisions an Apama installation, creates an Apama correlator instance and deploys a simple Apama application.
+Use this template to provision an Apama installation, create an Apama correlator instance, and deploy a simple Apama application.

 This template demonstrates in detail all possible Apama correlator configurations that can be applied using a product template.
 Use this template as a reference when provisioning Apama correlator instances.

 ## Requirements

+None.

 ### Supported Software AG releases

 * Apama 10.2 and higher
 * Command Central 10.4
-* Command Central 10.2 and 10.3 with limitations
-When applying the template and Digital Event Service is not configured, it reports status UNKNOWN which causes template job to time out.
+* Command Central 10.2 and 10.3 with limitations.
+If you apply this template when Digital Event Services is not configured, the template job fails because Digital Event Services cannot be started.

 ### Supported platforms